neonfuz/nethack-controller/README.md

 ## Running

 It works!
-Start a game of nethack with `zsh start.zsh`, and after your controller is plugged in, run `./main | zsh pipe.zsh`.
-Might have to modify source code to add support to your controller, or various features.
+Start a game of nethack with `./start.sh`, make sure your controller is plugged in and run `./main`.
+Currently the software is developed for the iBuffalo snes controller, on MacOS and Linux.
+You may need to modify the source to get your controller to work, or to add more controls and features.